| Last Significant

 (such as the UML), principles and patterns.
 Don't worry about

 design, if you listen to your code a good design will appear.
+I find myself at the center of

 this argument.
 Much of my career has involved graphical design